Darjeeling Mail: Mumbai to Kolkata by Luxury Deccan Odyssey Train

 Day 9: Varanasi

-Varanasi simply has to be experienced to be understood.
-Our early morning arrival at Varanasi, one of India’s most sacred and spiritual places, offers us the opportunity to discover what is believed to be the oldest continually inhabited city in the world.
+Varanasi simply must be experienced to be understood.
+It is one of India’s most sacred and spiritual places, and is believed to be the oldest continually inhabited city in the world.

-We are privileged to witness these time-honored ceremonies before departing for a private river cruise.
+We are privileged to witness these time-honored ceremonies on a private river cruise.
 Our exploration of Varanasi is completed with a guided walk through the winding ancient streets of this remarkable city, home to some 2,000 temples.

 Day 10: Darjeeling